 Experience dreams

-Do You Belong at This Altitude?
+Dream About Flying: Do You Belong at This Altitude?

-Flying in a dream gives you altitude you don't normally have.
-The real question isn't what it means to fly — it's whether this altitude is genuinely yours, fought for and sustained by effort, or a borrowed elevation that gravity is already reclaiming.
+The real question isn't what it means to fly — it's whether this altitude is genuinely yours, fought for and sustained, or borrowed elevation that starts to fail.

-Get a quick read on your pattern
+Get a quick advice

 Answer two quick questions.
-You'll see a pattern preview right away.
+You will see a pattern preview right away.

 Common versions of this dream